SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 The Driving Coach is integrated with the telemetry data system of Simulator Controller.
 You can use a voice command or the plugin action "TelemetryCoaching" on your controller to activate telemtery collection for the Driving Coach.
 Example for a voice command: "Can you help me with my practice?"

-Aiden will then start collecting telemetry data and will contact you after a few laps, that he is ready to discuss your performance with you.
+Aiden will then start collecting telemetry data and will contact you after a few laps that he is ready to discuss your performance with you.
 You can ask for a review of a complete lap or a specific corner, if required.
 You can also ask more specifically, for example, if you have weaknesses in your braking and how you should work on them.
 Here is an example:

 **Driver:** What are my most important weaknesses and how should I work on them?